 There are nearly three million unified trade jobs currently unfilled, with half a million of them in manufacturing alone.
 The employers posting these open positions need workers as soon as possible.
 The COVID-19 pandemic and wave of retirements by baby boomers have further exacerbated the need for skilled labor workers of all types.

-Getting into the trades is a smart investment and should not be looked down upon as many are inclined to do.
-When people think of tradespeople, they often think of low-income job roles.
-Quite the contrary.
-Trade careers offer a prime opportunity to earn a solid paycheck and earn big money.
-And trade jobs will always be necessary, even as technology advances.
+Getting into the trades is a smart investment with great career prospects.
+Trade careers offer a prime opportunity to earn a solid paycheck and trade jobs will always be necessary, even as technology advances.
 If you happen to lose out on one job, there is bound to be another right around the corner.

 Because there are so many skilled trade roles in high demand, as a skilled laborer, you have tons of options available to you.
-The most in-demand jobs will yield the quickest and most lucrative paycheck.
-Use the following list to start applying for these jobs starting today.
+Use the following list to start applying for the most in-demand jobs starting today.

 The Most In-Demand Skilled Jobs Currently Available

 America’s infrastructure is in bad need of an overhaul, which requires a significant influx of welders.
-Welding is not only needed to fix bridges and buildings.
-Welding experts are needed across a wide gamut of fields, which means you could find yourself fixing race cars or building aircraft, just to give two small examples.
+Welding is not only needed to fix bridges and buildings; welding experts are needed across a wide range of fields, including repairing race cars or building aircrafts, for example.
 In the next year alone, analysts predict there will be nearly half a million welders needed by employers nationwide.
 Welders tend to earn around $20.13 on average to start and usually only require a high school diploma or equivalent to get started.

 With the world’s reliance on electricity, this skilled labor job isn’t going away anytime soon.
 In fact, the electrician field is predicted to grow by 8% through the year 2029, which is double the average growth pace.
-That amounts to over 62,000 jobs.
+That amounts to more than 62,000 jobs.
 Employers everywhere are having trouble filling electrician roles.
-Because of the demand, many hiring managers are willing to turn a blind eye to the usual requirements.
 To qualify as an electrician, you typically need a high school diploma and an apprenticeship along with hands-on experience.
-Some employers may take on entry-level laborers with little to no experience with the intent of providing on-the-job training.
+Some employers may take on entry-level laborers with little to no experience and provide on-the-job training instead.
 This is good news for anyone looking to enter this in-demand skilled labor field.
 Electricians earn an average of $23.69 per hour.

 Boilermakers create boilers that hold gasses and liquids.
 Once the boilers are constructed, boilermakers often install them using specialized knowledge like welding.
 In addition to the creation and installation of boilers, boilermakers are also responsible for maintaining the vats and ensuring each one meets environmental regulations and safety standards.
 Boilermakers earn an average of $33.21 per hour and are required to earn a high school diploma or equivalent.
 Certification is typically offered with on-the-job training through an apprenticeship.